 Emergency import restrictions were extended for three years.

-Emergency restrictions are extended.
+Emergency import restrictions were extended.